mariimako/ReactionSpeedDotApp/README.md

-# Survival Dot
+# Reaction Speed Dot

-## A simple endless survival game!
+## A simple endless test to reaction speed game!

-This project is a **2D survival game**.
-The player will be controlling a single character to move around and dodge projectiles, eliminate enemies, gain and upgrade weapons and try to reach a high score.
+This project is a **2D reaction speed game**.
+The player will be controlling a single character to move around and dodge projectiles, eliminate enemies with a high speed block controlled with key input.
 As the game progresses, enemies will increase and different enemies will appear.

 This project is interest to me because I personally loved games that are endless and require beating a high score.